-During January and February, the Planetarium is open to the public for astronomy programs each Thursday night.
+During January, February and early March, the Planetarium is open to the public for astronomy programs each Thursday night.
 The first show begins at 7 p.m., and the second show will begin at 8 p.m.
 Admission is free and all are welcome.
 The planetarium seats 25 persons and all shows begin promptly on the hour.
-Planetarium shows will continue until early March when the outdoor observatory programs begin.
+Planetarium shows will continue until mid-March when the outdoor observatory programs begin.
 The planetarium is located at room 105 Latham Hall.
 Cell phones, cameras and tablets cannot be used during the program.

 About Latham Hall

 Latham Hall contains a variety of Earth Science displays and features: